 It is because the workers don't see what is happening to them.
 They don't understand that they are being robbed.
-The rest of the world also understands very little about it, and when some honest man tries to tell and obedience to republican 'law and order'.
-OBEY! that is the eternal cry of church and school, no matter how vile the tyrant, no matter how oppressive and unjust 'law and order'.
+The rest of the world also understands very little about it, and when some honest man tries to tell them, they shout 'anarchist!' at him, and they shut him up or put him in prison.